riscv-collab/riscv-gnu-toolchain/README.md

 - spike only support rv64* bare-metal/elf toolchain.
 - gdb simulator only support bare-metal/elf toolchain.

+#### Selecting the tests to run in GCC's regression test suite

+By default GCC will execute all tests of its regression test suite.
+While running them in parallel (e.g. `make -j$(nproc) report`) will significanlty speed up the execution time on multi-processor systems, the required time for executing all tests is usually too high for typical development cycles.
+Therefore GCC allows to select the tests that are being executed using the environment variable `RUNTESTFLAGS`.

+To restrict a test run to only RISC-V specific tests the following command can be used:

+ RUNTESTFLAGS="riscv.exp" make report

+To to restrict a test run to only RISC-V specific tests with match the pattern "zb*.c" and "sm*.c" the following command can be used:

+ RUNTESTFLAGS="riscv.exp=zb*.c\ sm*.c" make report

 #### Testing GCC, Binutils, and glibc of a Linux toolchain

 The default Makefile target to run toolchain tests is `report`.